Tricks to Get Dogs to Look at the Camera

 - The Nervous Nellie

 Not much reason to talk about the unicorn in this blog post – that dog looks at the camera like it’s a juicy T-bone steak with their name on it.
-I usually meet this type of once a year.
-Most dogs that I photograph have some obedience basics like “sit”, but their real super powers are the love they give their family.
+I usually meet this type of dog once a year.
+Many dogs that I photograph have some obedience basics like “sit”, but their real super powers are the love they give their family.

 The squirrel patrol dog and the nervous Nellie make up about 95% of the dogs I photograph every year and they each require different tricks to get these dogs to look at the camera.